emre/lama/README.md

 imgui
 =====

-a cli app to take screenshots and upload to imgur.
+a linux/mac app to take screenshots and upload to imgur.